 OK, fine, it’s easy to find excuses: but look at all the other people who also have considerable obstacles and have done it anyway.
 Angel and I have a family, and have dealt with significant loss in our lives, and still managed to succeed on many fronts.
 And just as we’ve turned things around for ourselves, we know hundreds of other people who’ve done the same.
 Through a decade of life coaching, we’ve witnessed people reinventing themselves at all ages—48-year olds starting families, 57-year-olds graduating from college for the first time, 71-year-olds starting successful businesses, and so forth.
 And stories abound of people with disabilities or illnesses who overcame their obstacles to achieve great things.

 Your obstacles can be overcome!

 Feeling stuck is a FEELING, not a fact.
 So never assume that you’re stuck with the way things are.
 Life changes, and so can you.
 It’s never too late to live a life that makes you proud.
 If you don’t learn anything else from this post, learn that.
 There’s no age limit on changing your course.
-(Angel and I discuss this in more detail in the “Goals and Success” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+(Note: Angel and I discuss this in more detail in the “Goals & Success” chapter of our brand NEW edition of 1,000 Little Things Happy, Successful People Do Differently.)